During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

-During the late part of the 20th century, Thailand experienced one of Asia’s highest economic growth rates.
-Back in the 1970s and 80s, the country often saw its GDP rise in the double-digit percentage range each year.
+In particular, back in the 1970s and 80s, Thailand’s economy often saw its GDP rise in the double-digit percentage range each year.

 Then the Asian Financial Crisis happened in 1997.
 It began with a sudden and rapid depreciation of Thailand’s currency, the Baht, then spread across the region.
-The crisis severely impacted the entire global economy as it intensified further.

-Thailand’s growth soon picked up again though, and it benefited from a drastic rise in exports, tourism, manufacturing, and foreign direct investment all throughout the early-to-mid 2000s.
+Thailand’s economic growth soon picked up again though, and it benefited from a drastic rise in exports, tourism, manufacturing, and foreign direct investment all throughout the early-to-mid 2000s.

 Healthy export numbers combined with tourism money led to a rather unexpected phenomenon.
 Looking at the past twenty years, the Thai baht performed better than practically every other currency in Asia.